genome-in-a-bottle/giab_FAQ/README.md

 # giab_FAQ
-This repository contains FAQs (Frequently Asked Questions) for genome in a bottle project
+This repository contains FAQs (Frequently Asked Questions) for the Genome in a Bottle Consortium
 ************************************************************************************************

 1. If I have data or analyses from GIAB samples, how can I submit data to GIAB ftp site?<br />